Trumpetfish Maui Guide: How To Spot This Sneaky Reef Fish While Snorkeling

 Why Trumpetfish Swim Vertically

 This is one of their signature moves.
-A trumpetfish will sometimes tilt head-down and hover vertically near coral or rocks.
+A trumpetfish will sometimes tilt its head downward and hover vertically near coral or rocks.
 It’s not showing off.
 It’s hiding in plain sight.

 Why This Works So Well